-Note: If you are using bidirectional channels, you must set the Direction before you use the channel.
+If you are using bidirectional channels, you must set the

 With clocked operations, you can acquire or generate clocked signals at a specified scan rate for a specified duration or number of scans.
 These operations use hardware timing to acquire or generate at specific times.
 The operation is controlled by events tied to subsystem clocks.
 In a clocked acquisition, data is transferred from the device to your system memory and displays when the event calls for the data.
 In signal generation, data generated from the device is stored in memory until the configured event occurs.
 When an event occurs, data is sent via the digital channels to the specified devices.